SSWConsulting/SSW.Rules.Content/rules/use-embeddings/rule.md

 ![Figure: SSW Rules embeddings plotted on a 2D graph](rules-2d-embeddings.png)

-The only difference is that they actually have 1536 dimensions per vector!
+The only difference is that they actually have far more dimensions.
+For example, embeddings generated using OpenAI's embedding models have 1536 dimensions per vector!

 ### What can embeddings be used for?